 Although actuarial exams are important, you’ll also want to keep your grades up so don’t want to sacrifice too much of you “school study time” for “actuarial study time”.

 That’s why, for you the best time to study for an actuarial exam is when you’re off during the summer or while you’re doing an internship or co-op placement.
 Although it’s still difficult to study while you’re working, it’s much more manageable than studying while you’re in school.
 Plus, it’s something that you’ll have to get used to anyway.

 For most people, it takes between 14 – 18 weeks to be fully prepared for the first two actuarial exams (Exam P and FM).

 Actuarial exams aren’t cheap to write.
 The exam fee itself is $250, plus you’ll want to purchase study materials ranging from $99 to $550+ depending on whether you’re a student and the type of materials that you purchase.

 There are free options as well, but it’s best, in my opinion, to invest into one of the paid options so you know it’s up-to-date and you’ll get the support you need.

-On top of that, you may also decide to join the Study Strategy Program where I personally show you step-by-step how to study for actuarial exams.
+If you choose to join the Actuary Accelerator Community, you’ll get access to my proven, step-by-step study guides for Exam P and FM.
 This can help you shave years off your exams, because rather than using the trial-and-error approach to studying, you’ll get all my knowledge and experience to show you the best approach the first time.

 Which Exam to Write First